 Microsoft continues to develop Word and add features.
 The software is mature and stable.

-Word is no better when it comes to crafting top-flight on-line layouts or creating classy PDFs.
+There’s little point sending Word manuscripts to professional book printers.
+And Word is not much better when it comes to top-flight on-line layouts or creating classy PDFs.

-Things can go wrong when you send Word documents to commercial printers or pre-press companies.
+However, fonts are part of the problem, you never know which fonts Word will use when you send a document to another computer.
+Things can go badly wrong when you send Word documents to commercial printers or pre-press companies.

 Colour is also a Word danger-zone.
 You never know what colour you'll see at the other end.

 I’ve found if I’m just doing low-resolution work, Word is good enough.